BreydenSummers/BreydenSummers.github.io/_posts/2024-04-01-SOC-CTF-2024-Reversing-Writeup.md

 ```
 Then you can just wrap that value in the flag markers to get the flag: SOC_CTF{307019}.

+If you want to dive into this deeper you can view the original problem and solution [here](https://www.stackzero.net/gdb-baby-step-2/).

 ## No True Cryptographer
 For this problem You'll need to fire up ghidra.
 Or this [website](https://dogbolt.org/) can get you started.
 When we look at the decompiled program there are a few things we can note.
 Firstly that this is an array initialization:<br>